apache/ignite-3/modules/network/README.md

 `{consistentId}-MessagingService-inbound-X-Y` (one per channel type), where X stands per channel ID.
 Deserialization of the incoming messages happens in these threads as well.

-It also uses an outbound thread `{consistentId}-MessagingService-outbound-X` for sending messages (in this thread serialization happens).
+It also uses an outbound thread `{consistentId}-MessagingService-outbound-X` for sending messages (message serialization also happens in this thread).

 ScaleCube uses `sc-cluster-X` (where X is an address of the node, e.g. `localhost-3344`) scheduler for the failure detector, gossip protocol, metadata store and the membership protocol.